kugie-app/summit/README.md

 4.  **Set up the database:**
     Make sure your PostgreSQL server is running and the connection string in your `.env` file is correct.
 Then, run the database migrations:
     ```bash
-    pnpm db:push
+    pnpm run generate && pnpm run push
     ```
-    *Note: `db:push` is suitable for development.
+    *Note: `generate` and `push` are suitable for development.
 For production, use `drizzle-kit generate` and apply migrations manually or via a migration tool.*

 5.  **Run the development server:**
     ```bash